Tonetfal/dbgLOG/README.md

 ![dbgLOG Usage Overview](Resources/LogOutput.png)
-> Small exaple of the console output of the log macros in action
+> Small example of the console output of the log macros in action

-This library is built off of the `std::format` and has better formatting support than standard FString::Format (which doesn't even let you specify arg placements or decimal places) and is a LOT safer than Printf formats which crash at runtime by simply passing the wrong % specifier.
+This library is built off of the `std::format` function and has better formatting support than standard FString::Format (which doesn't even let you specify arg placements or decimal places) and is a LOT safer than Printf formats which crash at runtime by simply passing the wrong % specifier.